SparkCat23/crimson-arc/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run backend`

+Starts the JSON server to mock backend behavior.\
+It points to the db.json file at the root folder.

+The port can be modified by changing the command on the package.json file.\
+use the command on a separate terminal.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**